giacomo270197/giacomo270197.github.io/assets/panda/docs/core.md

 ## Comparision operators

 Comparision operators are `>`, `>=`, `<`, `<=`, `==`, `!=` and their usege is similar to other languages.
 Note that Panda does not have a concept of Boolean value, so statements like `int c = a < b;` are not valid and will produce unexpected results.
-Comparison operators are to be used with with `if` and `while` statements only.
+Comparison operators are to be used with `if` and `while` statements only.

 <br/>